ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

   additionalProperties: false,
   $schema: 'http://json-schema.org/draft-07/schema#'
 } as const satisfies JSONSchema; // Define as const to get type inference

 ```

+> Currently, definitions and references ($ref properties in the JSON Schema) aren't supported.
+You need to resolve the references yourself before using the adapter.

 {:else if $settings.lib == 'superstruct'}
 ```ts
 import { object, string, defaulted, define } from 'superstruct';